16 Best note-taking apps for 2024

 Are note-taking apps secure?

 To a great extent yes.
-Because many note-taking apps provide great end-to-end encryption features or access control to allow users to secure their value-sensitive data and information from prying eyes.
+Many note-taking apps provide great end-to-end encryption features or access control to allow users to secure their value-sensitive data and information from prying eyes.

 What is the easiest note-taking app?